JVT038/MetaTube/README.md

 - [ ] Manually edit metadata of file, after the download
 - [X] Select output type (coding, extension, etc.)
 - [ ] Switch from AJAX to websockets
-- [ ] Hardware transcoding with Intel Quick Sync, Video Acceleration API (VAAPI) & AMD AMF
+- [X] Hardware transcoding with NVENC, Intel Quick Sync, Video Acceleration API (VAAPI) & AMD AMF
 - [ ] Improve the automatic creation of the database, the tables and the default rows, because it's horrible right now.
 - [X] Use multiprocessing and websockets to make the overview page faster
 - [ ] Dark mode support